lbrenman/keycloak-dev-codespace/README.md

 1. Increase your Codespace timeout limit for inactivity as follows:
   * Go to **GitHub > Settings > Codespaces**
   * Under `Idle timeout`, increase the value (max is **240 minutes**)
-2. Fork repo
-3. **Open in Codespaces**: Click the green "Code" button in GitHub and select "Create codespace on main"
+2. **Open in Codespaces**: Click the green "Code" button in GitHub and select "Create codespace on main"
-4. **Wait for setup**: The environment will automatically set up Keycloak with PostgreSQL
+3. **Wait for setup**: The environment will automatically set up Keycloak with PostgreSQL
-5. **Access Keycloak**: Once ready, open `http://localhost:8080/admin` in your browser
+4. **Access Keycloak**: Once ready, open `http://localhost:8080/admin` in your browser
-6. On subsequent Codespace starts, run `docker-compose up -d`
+5. On subsequent Codespace starts, run `docker-compose up -d`

 ## Getting Started